districtr/districtr/docs/04drawing/brush.md

 ### Coloring and Erasing

-The primary responsibility of the `Brush`, indeed, of the entire districtr system, is the ability to select precinct or census units and collecting them together.
+The primary responsibility of the `Brush` and, indeed, the entire districtr system, is the ability to select precinct or census units and collecting them together.
 We do this by coloring them.
 A brush carries a color one at a time.
 Thus, after intialization, a brush's `this.color`